-Professor Sarah Peterson serves as assistant professor of writing and also the director of distance education and online learning at Olivet College.
+Professor Sarah Peterson serves as assistant dean of distance education at Olivet College.
 Her passion for teaching stems from the ability to work one-on-one with students to help them develop and grow into successful, clear-communicating writers.
 She began teaching in 2013 after working in publishing, and has fallen in love with her role as professor.

 “I didn’t originally want to be a teacher but once I did it, I couldn’t imagine doing anything else,” Professor Peterson explained.
 “I’m able to be more involved in my students’ writing process, their development, and their accomplishments, than I ever was for the authors I worked with.
 I love that moment a student realizes writing is not about meeting their professor’s requirements, but instead about expressing and putting together their own thoughts and opinions.
 They learn writing is not just a task to complete, but an avenue to discover themselves.”